 The Yoga Studio, located in the Main House, features sustainably harvested bamboo flooring, lovely views of the garden, and abundant light pouring in through large windows.
 The room is equipped with comfortable meditation cushions (zafus and zabutons), eco-yoga mats, meditation benches, blankets, and other yoga props.
 Read more about the space.

 Yurts originate in Mongolia and have been traditionally used for nomadic life.
 Indeed we know many who have set them up here and there for periods of time…. from Scotland to Vermont with solar panels, wood stoves, composting toilets, and all sorts of innovations for living lightly on the earth.
 We have four yurts…two 20’ diameter and two 16’ diameter yurts.
-One of these, called our Yurt Sanctuary has hummed with a wealth of festivals, yoga classes, passage ceremonies, and creative retreats.
+Sometimes, one of these has hummed with a wealth of festivals, yoga classes, passage ceremonies, and creative retreats.
 It has soaked up the resonance of many hearts and still offers shelter for more in a most magical space.
-Another serves as a session yurt for consultations.
-The two others provide peaceful dwelling space for guests.
+Another has served as a session yurt for consultations.
+Others have provided peaceful dwelling space for guests.
 The experience of being in a round space has a subtle but strong effect on the psyche, generating circular communications in many wonderful ways.
-One of the most enchanting sensations is watching the beeswax candles reflected in the dome above…a metaphor for holographic constellations of people and place.
+One of the most enchanting sensations is watching the beeswax candles reflected in the dome above…a metaphor for constellations of people and place.

 The loveliness of spring, summer, and fall call out for more outdoor living, especially after the long winters of the northern Green Mountains.
 The simplicity and tradition of these light and airy tents invite the solace of nature.
 Each tent is a natural white color and has a simple, wooden platform, rain fly, screened window and door, and is furnished with futon, solar lamp, and baskets for storage.
 We have worked hard to source completely organic materials for these tents and hope that our efforts add to the groundswell beginning with the use of organic fabric.
 The vastly more ecologically sustainable use of organic cotton makes such choices essential for the well being of the planet.
 The tents are made from organically grown cotton canvas and treated with organic waterproofing.
 They were custom made because we seem to be one of the first requests!
 Hopefully it will take a little less effort for the next person and the next order.
 We are proud to offer such a space for our interns and residents to sleep and dream.